codebar/tutorials/sql/lesson1/tutorial.md

 select count(*) from customers;
 ```

 This should respond with 10.
+This shows we have the db set up correctly.

 ##Tables and Fields